-- TexanPlus includes an established network of physicians in 10 counties of the greater Houston area, including Kelsey Seybold and Heritage doctors. - You must have a Primary Care Physician (PCP), and your PCP must refer you to network specialists. - After you have paid \$2000, TexanPlus will pay for Part B drugs at 100%. - services, eye exams and lenses.
+- TexanPlus includes established physician networks, including Kelsey Seybold, Heritage, Memorial, Katy and CyFair doctors, in 14 Texas counties. - You must have a Primary Care Physician (PCP), and your PCP must refer you to network specialists. - Medicare Part B drugs are covered with a 20 percent coinsurance, to a maximum of \$1500.
+After you have paid \$1,500, TexanPlus will pay for Part B drugs at 100 percent. - Extra benefits include discounts on fitness memberships, hearing exams, dental services, eye exams and lenses. - One-time \$500 reimbursement on a hearing aid.

 We urge you to consider participating in one of these MA plans.
 Don't miss the boat.
-Get on board for quality, accessible and more
+Get on board for quality, accessible and more affordable health care.
 See pages 17 - 18 for information on how to enroll and disenroll.